powerful call to action phrases

 You can’t go wrong with a sans-serif or traditional serif.

-If you want something more flowery such as a script font, you must have a bigger font size so readers can clearly distinguish the letters.
+If you want something more flowery, such as a script font, you must have a bigger font size so readers can clearly distinguish the letters.

 We wouldn’t suggest using a script font for a CTA button, though.

-Where to Place Your Call-to-Action
+Where to Place Your Call-to-Action Buttons

 If you place the button midway down the page or at the bottom, all the hard work you put into its design will have been for naught.

-No one will see it, the button will fail to make a splash, and your marketing campaign will flop.
+No one will see it, the button will fail to make a splash, and your digital marketing campaign will flop.

 Here are some parts of a page to consider for a CTA button.

-Above the Fold
+Above the fold

 By far, the primo location for a call-to-action will always be over the fold.